 Porcelain Veneers (E.max®):

-At Professors Dental Clinic, we exclusively use the original Swiss E.max® brand – not cheaper Chinese alternatives.
+At Professors Dental Clinic, we exclusively use the original Swiss E.max® brand, not cheaper Chinese alternatives.
 These premium veneers offer superior strength, translucency, and color stability.
 Each veneer is priced at 7,500 EGP (approximately $159) and comes with a 10-year warranty, reflecting our confidence in both the material and our craftsmanship.
+In fact, Egypt is one of the best countries for veneers in terms of quality, expertise, and value for money.

 Composite Veneers: